Contemporary

 A Vintage Gown* (*and the women who own it) is a romance about the effect a Dior gown has on two lovers who believed they were lost to each other forever.
 Available at Amazon.

 A Fairytale of New York is the story of a British man who meets an Irish woman who is working in an Irishy tavern in midtown Manhattan.
 After several days of romance, they part company.
 Until he comes home on vacation to his parents’ house in Brighton and she is sitting in the sitting room.
 A romance.
-Available at Amazon.
+Available exclusively at Amazon, including on Kindle Unlimited.

 An American Historian on Oxford’s High Street is the tale of a widowed, tenured professor of history at a university outside of Chicago who runs into a former student while out on Oxford’s High Street.
 Despite his daughter’s misgivings, and some of his own, they meet again when she, now getting a Ph.D. from MIT, appears at his office.
 And they reconnect.
 Available at Amazon.